fanyuhan1997/MGndeAdjointFoam/README.md

 # MGndeAdjointFoam
-A neutron space-time kinetics solver based on OpenFOAM
+A neutron space-time kinetics solver based on OpenFOAM 10 It includes a steady-state eigenvalue solvers and a transient solvers based on direct methods.